driving in Malta | Gozo guide

 Driving: Drive on the LEFT in Malta and Gozo overtake on the right

 Speed limits : Built-up areas: 40km/h (25 mph) -, major roads outside towns: 64km/h (40 mph) Speed limits are strict and radar traps are often used by the Police.
+The roads are in very good condition generally.

 Rules of the Road - Highway Code - Malta